ubaidsayyed54/Teensy-YOLO/README.md

-# CondenseNet-YOLO
+# Teensy-YOLO
 Fast object recognition (~14 FPS) on Raspberry Pi 3, YOLO (v2) / Darknet with NNPack on a custom dataset, using a single object class.
-Design is loosely based on CondenseNet: https://arxiv.org/pdf/1711.09224.pdf

 Use-Case
 --------